Pope County, Arkansas: Arkansas Territory

-Beginning in the 1820s, an increasing number of settlers came to Arkansas from southern states resulting in an environment for the eastern Indians who had moved to Arkansas that was similar to that from which they had been expelled.
+Beginning in the 1820s, an increasing number of settlers came to Arkansas from southern states, creating an environment for the eastern Indians who had moved there that was similar to the one from which they had been expelled.
 Under a new treaty concluded on May 6, 1828, the western boundary of Arkansas was established with seven million acres to the west of that provided to the Cherokees "forever".
 The Cherokees agreed to leave the Arkansas lands within 14 months.
 In 1829, all of the people at Dwight Mission moved to the new Indian Territory—in present-day Oklahoma—, where Dwight Mission was re-established in a new location.

 Pope County was established on November 2, 1829, ten years after the establishment of the Territory of Arkansas, with a temporary county seat to be at the home of John Bollinger.
 A county seat selection commission elected in January 1830 chose the community of Scotia, home of Judge Andrew Scott, a neighbor of Bollinger, as the permanent county seat.
 With the formation of Johnson County in 1833, Scotia was but half a mile from the county line.
 The county seat was moved to Dwight and, then, in 1834, to Norristown, a growing town of the Arkansas River upstream and across the river from Dardanelle.

 Transportation into Arkansas' interior in the early years was mostly limited to river travel.
 While navigable, the Arkansas River was unpredictable, alternating between floods and droughts and infested with sandbars and snags.
-The winding Arkansas River passed through a vast swampy floodplain that covered much of eastern Arkansas, a breeding ground for malaria-bearing mosquitos.
-Settlers in those areas soon suffered from malarial fevers and other ailments and Arkansas gained a reputation as a sick and swampy land.
+The winding Arkansas River passed through a vast swampy floodplain that covered much of eastern Arkansas, a breeding ground for malaria-bearing mosquitoes.
+Settlers in those areas soon suffered from malarial fevers and other ailments, and Arkansas gained a reputation as a sick and swampy land.
 Most pioneers avoided Arkansas and chose other destinations to settle in.
-Those who ventured further—into central and western parts of the territory, and Pope County—found good soils along the river valley and, in the mountains, healthy forests of pine, oaks, and hickory, with well-drained soils for farming in the valleys, a wealth of forage for grazing and an abundance of game animals.
+Those who ventured further—into central and western parts of the territory, and Pope County—found good soils along the river valley and, in the mountains, healthy forests of pine, oaks, and hickory, with well-drained soils for farming in the valleys, a wealth of forage for grazing, and an abundance of game animals.
 At the end of the territorial years, the bulk of the people of Pope County were plain-folk farmers, herders, and hunters.